RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Note that this is the first appearance of the `metadata` file in our code.

-- Metadata (`Metadata/V6V8_metadata.txt` ; can be opened in Excel) includes potentially important information about our samples that we recorded that may help us understand the relationship between microbial community composition and Kombucha growth conditions.
+- Metadata (`Metadata/Artemia_metadata.txt` ; can be opened in Excel) includes potentially important information about our samples that we recorded that may help us understand the relationship between microbial community composition and Artemia growth conditions.

 - The metadata will feature more prominently next lab, but will also be used below in presenting a taxonomic bar chart.